byte-zone/ByteZone_Injector/README.md

      * PROCESS_QUERY_INFORMATION Required to retrieve certain information about a process.
      * A handle that has the
-     * PROCESS_QUERY_INFORMATION access right is automatically granted
+     * PROCESS_QUERY_INFORMATION access right is automatically granted */
-     * PROCESS_QUERY_LIMITED_INFORMATION.Windows Server 2003 and Windows XP: This access right is not supported.
-     */
     public const int PROCESS_QUERY_INFORMATION = 0x0400;